spcl/pspin/README.md

 The repositority has the following structure:

- - hw/
+ - `hw/`: Hardware components and simulation logic.
-   - hw/deps: (RTL) Dependencies from the PULP platform (https://github.com/pulp-platform).
+   - `hw/deps/`: (RTL) Dependencies from the PULP platform (https://github.com/pulp-platform).
 Some of them have been adapted to fit in the PsPIN design. **License:** SolderPad 0.51.
-   - hw/src: (RTL) PsPIN components. **License:** SolderPad 0.51.
+   - `hw/src/`: (RTL) PsPIN components. **License:** SolderPad 0.51.
-   - hw/verilator_model: (functional) Components implementing the NIC model shown by the above figure. **License:** Apache 2.0.
+   - `hw/verilator_model/`: (functional) Components implementing the NIC model shown by the above figure. **License:** Apache 2.0.
- - sw/
+ - `sw/`: Software components. **License:** Apache 2.0.
-   - sw/pulp-sdk: Dependencies from the PULP SDK adapted to fit the PsPIN design. **License:** Apache 2.0.
+   - `sw/pulp-sdk/`: Dependencies from the PULP SDK adapted to fit the PsPIN design.
-   - sw/rules: Makefile rules used to ease simulutions setups and runs. **License:** Apache 2.0.
+   - `sw/rules/`: Makefile rules used to ease simulutions setups and runs.
-   - sw/runtime: HPUs main loop and support functions for the handlers. **License:** Apache 2.0.
+   - `sw/runtime/`: HPUs main loop and support functions for the handlers.
-   - sw/script: utilities for extracting data from the simulation output. **License:** Apache 2.0.
+   - `sw/script/`: utilities for extracting data from the simulation output.
- - examples/ Examples of sPIN handlers. **License:** Apache 2.0.
+ - `examples/`: Examples of sPIN handlers. **License:** Apache 2.0.
-    - examples/*/driver/.
+    - `examples/*/driver/`.
 Simulation driver.
-    - examples/*/handlers/.
+    - `examples/*/handlers/`.
 Handlers code.

 ## References